zeshawnahmed/technical_writing_samples/README.md

-Welcome! here you will find some of my previous work in technical writing.
+Welcome! here you will find previous projects that I have contributed to with regards to technical writing.

-My experience includes working on a statewide cannabis tracking software system for the California Department of Food & Agriculture, as well as providing product descriptions and images for the product catalogs for two nationally-recognized construction brands, Interstate Pnuematics and AirLocker.
+My experience includes working on a statewide cannabis tracking software system for the California Department of Food & Agriculture, as well as providing extensive product descriptions and images for the product catalogs for two nationally-recognized construction brands, Interstate Pnuematics and AirLocker.